squishlab/PhysH308/CourseDescription.md

 completed problems called PRETTY COPIES.
 You will use these PRETTY COPIES for the QUIZZES.

-Here is the specific process we will go through for each topic:
+Here is the specific process we will go through for each topic [Need to update]:

 **Before Class:**